krishnangautham/RESTApp/README.md

 # Instructions on how to open the application in NetBeans 8.2

-    1. Unzip the ZIP file.
+    1. Unzip the ZIP file or clone this repository.
     2. In NetBeans, Choose File > New Project (Ctrl-Shift-N on Windows/Cmd-Shift-N on OS X).
     3. Choose Java Web > Web Application with Existing Sources.
 Click Next.
     4. In the Name and Location page of the wizard, follow these steps: